Axion-Like Electrophilic Portal for Pion Dark Matter: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Luca di Luzio and Robert Ziegler for a careful reading of the manuscript and their useful comments.
 We also thank Enrico Graziani for his valuable input on the Belle II prospects.
+Moreover, we thank the referee for his/her valuable comments.
 The work of FM is supported by the European Union-Next Generation EU and by the Italian Ministry of University and Research (MUR) via the PRIN 2022 project No. 2022K4B58X-AxionOrigins.
 The work of GL is supported by the INFN Cabibbo Fellowship, call 2025.
 The work of JHG is supported by the Program of China Scholarship Council (Grant No.202506020156).
 This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).